HypeCheck

 What the Science Says

-Collard leaf comes from collard greens, a cruciferous vegetable in the same family as kale and cabbage.
-As a whole food, collards are a natural source of vitamins K, C, and A, folate, calcium, and dietary fiber.
-In supplement form, it is sometimes marketed for general nutritional support, but no clinical trials have tested collard leaf supplements specifically, so any benefit claims beyond basic nutrition are unproven.
+Collard leaf comes from collard greens, a cruciferous vegetable in the same family as kale and broccoli.
+As a whole food, it is a well-known source of vitamins K, C, and A, folate, calcium, and fiber, along with plant compounds called glucosinolates that may support antioxidant and anti-inflammatory pathways.
+However, no clinical trials have been conducted on collard leaf as a supplement ingredient, so its effectiveness in capsule or extract form is unknown.

 What It Doesn't Do